Raincloud657/Antenna/README.md

 stores simulation results with caching.
 If `octave` and openEMS are available the script will launch real simulations and export a `geometry.vtu` file for each run.
 Point the script to your openEMS Matlab helpers via the `OPENEMS_MATLAB` environment variable.
-Run it from the repository root to generate random variants and show a
+For each variant the openEMS run stores S11 data to `s11.csv` and a summary to `cache/<hash>.json`.
+Run the script from the repository root to generate random variants and show a leaderboard:
-leaderboard:

 ```bash
 python3 evolve_antenna.py